shiblon/entroq/README.md

 Note: best practice is to keep the initial claim time relatively low, then rely on the claimant to update the arrival time periodically.
-This allows for situations like network partitions to be recovered from relatively quickly: a new worker will mor quickly pick up a task that missed a 30-second renewal window than one that was reserved for 15 minutes with a claimant that died early in its lease.
+This allows for situations like network partitions to be recovered from relatively quickly: a new worker will more quickly pick up a task that missed a 30-second renewal window than one that was reserved for 15 minutes with a claimant that died early in its lease.